Jameskay-ai/Odds-Evens/README.md

 🔍 Step-by-Step Breakdown
 Line	Explanation
-number = int(input("What number would you like to check?"))
-Prompts the user for a number, converts the input from a string to an integer, and stores it in the variable number. if number % 2 == 0:	Uses the modulo operator % to check if the number is divisible by 2.
-If the remainder is 0, the number is even. print("even")	If the condition is true, this line executes and prints "even".
+number = int(input(...))
+Prompts the user for a number, converts it to an integer, and stores it in number. if number % 2 == 0:	Checks if the number is divisible by 2 with no remainder. print("even")	Runs if the number is divisible by 2.
+Prints even.
-else:	If the condition is not true, this block runs.
-That means the number is odd. print("odd")	Prints "odd" when the number is not divisible by 2.
+else:	Runs if the condition is false (number is not divisible by 2). print("odd")	Executes and prints odd.

 🧪 Example Runs
-User Input	Internal Value of number	Output
+User Input	Internal number	Output
 4	4	even
 7	7	odd
 0	0	even
 -5	-5	odd

-✅ What This Teaches
+✅ What You Learn
 How to get user input in Python

-Type conversion from string to integer
+How to convert data types (string to integer)

-Use of conditional logic with if-else
+How to apply conditional logic using if-else

-Basic arithmetic with modulo operator
+How to use the modulo operator

-Proper indentation and control structure in Python

-📘 Real-World Applications
-Detecting even/odd IDs

-Alternating logic in games or automation

-Basic input validation logic
+Understanding code structure and indentation